dmolony/DiskBrowser2/README.md

 ## First Execution
 Specify the location of your disk image files using File -> Set Apple Root Folder.
 Note that this must be a FOLDER, not a file.
 The specified folder may contain subfolders, these will all appear in the file tree within the application.
+You can change the location at any time via the same menu command.